lambertwooool/wooool/README.md

 ### :e-mail: Contact

-If you have any question, open an issue or email `kevinwangling@gmail.com`.
+If you have any question, please send an email to the following address:`kevinwangling@gmail.com`.